Normalizers of Congruence Groups in $SL_{2}(\mathbb{R})$ and Automorphisms of Lattices: Lattices

-All the lattices from Theorem \ref{congdiscker} are isomorphic to the lattices $L(N,D)$.
-On the other hand, these lattices are mutually non-isomorphic. \begin{prop} Let $N$, $M$, $D$ and $C$ be integers such that $D|N$ and $C|M$.
+While Remark \ref{conjlat} extends the class of lattices $L(N,D)$ by including some of their isomorphic copies in $M_{2}(\mathbb{R})_{0}$, the lattices $L(N,D)$ themselves are mutually non-isomorphic. \begin{prop} Let $N$, $M$, $D$ and $C$ be integers such that $D|N$ and $C|M$.
 If $L(N,D)$ are $L(M,C)$ are isomorphic as lattices, then $M=N$ and $C=D$. \end{prop}